 Erectile dysfunction affects more men as they age.
-But isn’t exclusively an older man’s condition, and around one quarter of men seeking treatment for ED are under 40.
+But isn’t exclusively an older man’s condition, and around one quarter of men seeking treatment for ED, such as Viagra and Cialis, are under 40.
 Between second marriages and a trend towards later-in-life childrearing, many men find themselves wondering if erectile dysfunction causes infertility.

 Causes of Erectile Dysfunction

 - ED is caused by something that physically or psychologically prevents a man from achieving or maintaining an erection.

 - Physical causes often involve problems with blood flow to the penis, neurological conditions like MS, or nerve damage caused by pelvic injury.